 Biotic stress comes from exposure to chemicals, pest attacks, or inadequate or unbalanced nutrient intakes.
 Abiotic stress can be triggered by environmental factors like heat, cold, drought, excessive moisture, or overly intense solar energy.

-Only a very small fraction of epigenetic changes prove detrimental or advantageous to an organism’s survival, and hence ability to pass along its genes.
+Only a very small fraction of epigenetic changes prove detrimental or advantageous to an organism’s survival.
 An even smaller fraction are common enough, and sufficiently impactful to lead to stable and heritable changes in a population’s genetic code.

 Unfortunately, exposure to some widely used pesticides appear capable of triggering adverse and heritable epigenetic changes.
 By far the two most widely used pesticides in world history — glyphosate and atrazine — have both been shown to cause heritable epigenetic changes in a three-generation mouse model.

-Scientific teams around the world are racing to identify genetic markers that tend to be associated with, and arise from, epigenetic changes.
-The HHRA is funding some of this work, and will continue to do so.
+Scientific teams around the world are working to identify genetic markers that tend to be associated with, and arise from epigenetic changes.
+The HHRA is funding some of this work and hopes to continue to do so.

-The Heartland Study, our flagship project, is the first large-scale clinical study in the world designed to explore pesticide-induced epigenetic changes in humans, as opposed to in laboratory animals.
+The Heartland Study, our flagship project, is the first large-scale clinical study in the world designed to explore pesticide-induced epigenetic changes in humans, as opposed to epigenetic changes in laboratory animals.

-As markers are identified, The Heartland Study team will incorporate them in our ongoing exploration of how prenatal herbicide exposures are altering the genes, and gene expression in the infants born to Heartland Study moms.
-We think this line of research may unlock well-kept secrets about the roots of autism, ADHD, diabetes, abnormal sexual development, and many chronic diseases, including certain cancers.
+As markers are identified, The Heartland Study team will incorporate them in our ongoing exploration of how prenatal herbicide exposures are altering genes and gene expression in the infants born to Heartland Study moms.
+This line of research may unlock well-kept secrets about the roots of autism, ADHD, diabetes, abnormal sexual development, and many chronic diseases, including certain cancers.

-We are determined to push epigenetic science forward as rapidly as possible.
-If herbicides are indeed triggering heritable and adverse epigenetic changes in people across the Heartland, society will surely want to quantify the public health consequences, and in the interim, accelerate progress toward safer ways to manage weeds.
+We are determined to push epigenetic science forward as rapidly as possible and whenever funding allows.
+If herbicides are indeed triggering heritable and adverse epigenetic changes in people across the Heartland, society will surely want to better understand the public health consequences, and in the interim, accelerate progress toward safer ways to manage weeds.